Thursday, 5th December 2024

 * * *

 Let’s back up a few steps.
-While researching a story on China’s role in the trade in tigers and snow leopards, I had met Hong Nei-yi, who is deputy minister of the Chinese equivalent of the attorney-general’s office.
+Several years ago, while researching a story on China’s role in the trade in tigers and snow leopards, I had met Hong Nei-yi, who is deputy minister of the Chinese equivalent of the attorney general’s office.
 Hong told me what his office was doing to try to shut down the trade — the laws they had passed, the beefing up of customs inspectors, the crackdown on traders, the educational campaigns aimed at consumers, the financial and technical support to the countries where tigers and snow leopards are found.
-And I sort of believed him, at least enough to write a balanced article for The New York Times.
+And, although I didn’t entirely believe him I had quoted him accurately, and the result was a more-or-less balanced article.

-Now I was in Beijing trying to meet senior officials in the Ministry of Defense to attempt to understand the psychology of China’s massive interventions in the South China Sea.
+That story gave me entrée for further reporting; I went to Beijing to meet senior officials in the Ministry of Defense to attempt to understand the psychology of China’s massive interventions in the South China Sea.

 * * *